To apply to live in a Residential Learning Program (RLP), you will need to submit:

 - If you are an incoming first-year or transfer student (i.e., you have not yet arrived on campus), you are eligible to apply for a Residential Learning Program as soon as your admission reply form and enrollment deposit are received and processed.

 - Applicants are accepted on a rolling basis until all spaces are filled, so it's best to submit your RLP Application as soon as you know you are interested in joining one.
-The application will close May 15.
+FOR RETURNING STUDENTS, the RLP Application will close March 30.
+FOR FIRST-YEAR STUDENTS AND TRANSFER STUDENTS, the RLP Application is accepted on a rolling basis until the RLP is full.
 You should expect to receive notification of your status within 3-4 weeks of your application.
 Accept/decline decisions are due one week from your acceptance date.

 - If you are a current student (i.e., you are currently taking classes), you can apply beginning in October to live in a Residential Learning Program next year.
 Spaces are filled on a rolling basis as applications are received, so apply early!
-The final deadline to apply is November 27, 2016.
+The final deadline to apply is the same date as the deadline to apply to be a part of the housing selection lottery.

 - You are advised to also participate in the Housing Selection Process to select a backup housing assignment while your RLP application is pending.